-Conform to all applicable requirements of AWWA C652-19, and as specified below.
+Conform to all applicable requirements of AWWA C652, and as specified below.

-Disinfect the interiors of all water tanks prior to returning tanks to service.
+Disinfect the interiors of all water tanks prior to putting tanks into service.

-Notify the Consultant a minimum of 5 Days prior to the Work being ready for disinfection.
+Notify the Consultant a minimum of 10 Days prior to the Work being ready for disinfection.